The morning-after pill and menstruation: effects on the menstrual cycle

 Changes to the menstrual cycle

 As explained above, the morning-after pill works by blocking ovulation.
 This obviously disrupts the various menstrual phases.
-As a result, since it is blocked, it can be difficult to predict the date of the next ovulation and therefore the date of the next menstruation.
+As a result, since ovulation is blocked, it can be difficult to predict the date of the next ovulation and therefore the date of the next menstruation.
 The cycle has to be restarted to have another ovulatory phase.
 This upheaval has other consequences, but they're all harmless!

-Some women, for example, will have :
+Some women, for example, will experience :

 • bleeding